isee4xai/NLPClassifierExplainer/README.md

 ### Explanations

-The explanations for a given prediction are performed by the `explained()` method:
+The explanations for a given prediction are performed by the `explain()` method:

 ```python
 explanation =  recommender.explain (query)